 Myth #4.
 Rich + Retarded = Safe Tune

 There are a number of ECU “tuners” and calibrators out there that really shouldn’t be tuning vehicles.
 These tuners lack the knowledge and understanding of fundamental combustion engine dynamics.
 In many cases, these tuners are just good at navigating through the tuning software but don’t have a clue at how to tune.
 As a result, these tuners often provide a customer with a “conservative and safe tune.”
 They believe that running excessively rich air-fuel ratios (which makes it impossible to experience a lean condition) and an ignition map that doesn’t have enough spark advance (so that no knock could ever occur) is the way to go.
 At first glance, it makes sense.
-However, what these “tuners that shouldn’t be tuning” don’t realize is that the combination of rich fuel mixture and retarded ignition timing can be deadly to the exhaust valves, exhaust manifold and turbocharger.
+However, what these “tuners that shouldn’t be tuning” don’t realize is that the combination of rich fuel mixture and retarded ignition timing can be deadly to the exhaust valves, exhaust manifold, and turbocharger.
 When rich fuel mixtures are teamed with a spark that’s too late (retarded ignition timing), the combustion process starts late and creates a makeshift afterburner through the exhaust port and into the exhaust manifold.
 Having an EGT in place can help identify this problem.
-Bottom line is if a tuner says that they are setting you up with a safe tune that will be real rich and super conservative on the ignition timing side, tell them you’d rather find a tuner that can just tune it right.
+Bottom line is if a tuner says that they are setting you up with a safe tune that will be really rich and super conservative on the ignition timing side, tell them you’d rather find a tuner that can just tune it right.

 Myth #5.
 Lighter the Flywheel, the Better